trustedanalytics/space-shuttle-demo/README.md

 * The space-shuttle-demo application fetches anomalies (classes different than 1) several times per minute from InfluxDB and then displays them.

 ## Deploying application to TAP

 ### Manual deployment
 1. Upload the model to HDFS:
-   * Download the pre-packaged model from: [https://s3.amazonaws.com/trustedanalytics/v0.7.1/models/space-shuttle-model.tar](https://s3.amazonaws.com/trustedanalytics/v0.7.1/models/space-shuttle-model.tar)
+   * Download the pre-packaged model from: [https://s3.amazonaws.com/trustedanalytics/v0.7.4/models/spaceshuttleSVMmodel.zip](https://s3.amazonaws.com/trustedanalytics/v0.7.4/models/spaceshuttleSVMmodel.zip)
    * Login to the TAP console and navigate to  **Data catalog > Submit Transfer**.
    * Select input type: **Local path** and choose the previously downloaded model.
    * Enter a title in the **Title** field.
    * Click the **Upload** button.

-   Alternatively, you can create the TAP Analytics Toolkit model yourself.
-Refer to the [instructions](#creating-tap-analytics-toolkit-model) later on this page.
+   Alternatively, you can create the Spark-tk model yourself.
+Refer to the [instructions](#creating-spark-tk-model) later on this page.

 1. Create the required service instances (if they do *not* exist already).
 The application will connect to these service instances using Spring Cloud Connectors. **Note:** If you use the recommended names for the required service instances, they will be bound automatically with the application when it is pushed to Cloud Foundry.
 Otherwise, service instance names will need to be either (1) adjusted in the 'manifest.yml' file or (2) removed from 'manifest.yml' and bound manually after the application is pushed to Cloud Foundry.
     * Instance of InfluxDB (recommended name: ‘space-shuttle-db’).
     * Instance of Zookeeper (recommended name: ‘space-shuttle-zookeeper’).